amazon-archives/aws-serverless-auth-reference-app/README.md

 #### Sample users and data

-As part of the bootstrapping process, sample users and location/resource data were created for you.
+Sample users and location/resource data are created as part of the bootstrapping process, to make it easy for you to try out the user flows.
 Use the following users to login to the application.
 You may additionally create your own personal accounts.

 * Standard user
   * Username: `user1`